Florynce Kennedy

-Florynce Rae Kennedy (February 11, 1916 – December 21, 2000) was an American lawyer, radical feminist, civil rights advocate, lecturer, and activist.
+Florynce Rae Kennedy (February 11, 1916 – December 21, 2000) was an American lawyer, feminist, civil rights advocate, lecturer, and activist.

 Early life

 Kennedy was born in Kansas City, Missouri, to Wiley Kennedy and Zella Rae Jackman Kennedy, an African-American family.
 Her father Wiley Kennedy was a Pullman porter, and later had a taxi business.
 The second of her parents' five daughters, she had a happy childhood, full of support from her parents, despite experiencing poverty in the Great Depression and racism in her mostly white neighborhood.
 Kennedy remembered a time when her father had to be armed with a shotgun in order to ward off the strong neighborhood Ku Klux Klan presence that was trying to drive her family out.
 She later commented: "My parents gave us a fantastic sense of security and worth.
 By the time the bigots got around to telling us that we were nobody, we already knew we were somebody."

 Kennedy graduated at the top of her class at Lincoln High School, after which she worked many jobs including owning a hat shop and operating elevators.
 After the death of her mother Zella in 1942, Kennedy left Missouri for New York City, moving to an apartment in Harlem with her sister Grayce.
 Of the move to New York she commented, "I really didn't come here to go to school, but the schools were here, so I went."
 In 1944 she began classes at Columbia University School of General Studies, majoring in pre-law and graduated in 1949.
 However, when she applied to the university's law school, she was refused admission.
 In her autobiography Kennedy wrote, The Associate Dean, Willis Reese, told me I had been rejected not because I was a Black but because I was a woman.
 So I wrote him a letter saying that whatever the reason was, it felt the same to me, and some of my more cynical friends thought I had been discriminated against because I was Black.
 Kennedy met with the dean and threatened to sue the school.
 They admitted her.
 She was the only black person among eight women in her class.
 In a 1946 sociology class at Columbia University Kennedy wrote a paper that analogized the discourses of race and sex.
 "Kennedy hoped that comparing 'women' and 'Negroes' would hasten the formation of alliances".

 Kennedy aimed to make white people nervous by wearing her typical cowboy hat and pink sunglasses.